Batching tasks is a smart idea, and scheduling social media ahead of time is one of those tasks.

 Analytics will show you where you are getting the most engagement from your posts and tweets.
 The most popular posts/tweets, the time of day they are most popular and who is looking at them can all be seen from your analytics.

 The second reason you should schedule posts is so that you can develop a strategy based on what you learned about your analytics.
 Knowing that the best times to post on each platform puts you ahead of the game because you can plan your posts for those specific times to gain the most reach.

 After all, getting the most sets of eyes on your posts and tweets is generally what it’s all about, right?

 Fix it and forget it

-You don’t need to stick to your own content.
-In fact, sharing other people’s content is encouraged and can eventually develop a sense of trust with those people whose content you’re sharing.
+Sharing other people’s content in addition to your own is encouraged and can eventually develop a sense of trust with those people whose content you’re sharing.